RelevanceAI/vectorhub/README.md

 <h3 align="center">
 (Vectorhub is depreciated, and no longer maintained.
-We recommend using Sentence Transformer, TFHub and Huggingface directly.)
+We recommend using Sentence Transformer, TFHub and Huggingface directly.
+If you are looking to vectorize 100million+ data in a parallelized fashion, check out https://relevance.ai )
 </h3>

 <p align="center">